Last updated on October 23rd, 2023

 Quick and easy meatball tortellini soup is loaded with diced tomatoes, basil, fresh veggies, sausage meatballs, and cheese tortellini.

 I have been making this meatball tortellini soup for a long time.
-It’s one of the first recipes I added to my arsenal waaaay baaaack when I was a single women living on my own in a one-bedroom apartment.
+It’s one of the first recipes I added to my arsenal waaaay back when I was a single woman living on my own in a one-bedroom apartment.
 Every so often, when my boys are running wild through the house, I miss that quiet little apartment.

-The broth has that tomato-basil quality, while the veggies give it a fresh quality I sometimes miss when it’s the dead of winter and everything in my garden is long past dead.
-The sausage meatballs and tender tortellini make it a filling and slurp-worthy dish.
+The broth has that tomato-basil quality, while the veggies give it a fresh quality I sometimes miss when it’s the middle of winter and everything in my garden is long past dead.
+The Italian sausage meatballs and tender cheese tortellini make it a filling and slurp-worthy dish.

 - 1 tablespoon vegetable oil

 - ¾ cup chopped carrots

 - ¾ cup chopped yellow squash

 - ¾ cup chopped zucchini